 \subsection{Natural image data}

 First, we apply NCIC to analysis of natural image data with the energy-based overcomplete independent component analysis (ICA) model \citep{Teh} defined by

-where $w=(w_1,\dots,w_B) \in (\mathbb{R}^d)^B$ is the overcomplete set of filters and $G(u) = -|u|$.
+where $w=(w_1,\dots,w_B)$ with $w_i \in \mathbb{R}^d$ is the overcomplete set of filters and $G(u) = -|u|$\footnote{Although this model does not satisfy the smoothness assumption (N2), the non-smoothness here is essentially the same with that in median estimation \citep[Example 5.24]{vV}.
+The asymptotic variance is still similarly obtained following Theorem 5.23 of \cite{vV} by assuming the smoothness of the expectation of the objective function rather than the objective function itself.
+We leave the rigorous argument to future work.}.
 This model is related to ICA with overcomplete bases \citep{ICA_book} and extracts useful features of data.
 In previous work, the number of filters $B \ (>d)$ has been selected arbitrarily.
 Here, we determine $B$ by minimizing NCIC.

 We used $N=5 \times 10^4$ image patches of 8 $\times$ 8 pixels taken from natural images.
 This data is provided in Hoyer's \textit{imageica} package.\footnote{\url{http://www.cs.helsinki.fi/patrik.hoyer/}} Following \cite{SM}, we removed the DC component and then applied whitening.
 Thus, the data dimension is $d=63$.
 For NCE, we used $M=5 \times 10^4$ noise samples from the Gaussian distribution with the same mean and covariance as data.